privacyidea/privacyidea/doc/tokens/tokentypes/certificate.rst

 * submit a certificate signing request (including an attestation certificate),
 * upload a certificate or
-* he can generate a certificate signing request in the browser.
+* generate a certificate signing request within privacyIDEA.

 privacyIDEA does not sign certificate signing requests itself but connects to existing certificate authorities.
 To do so, you need to define